AIBilly/Nifty/README.md

 # Nifty
-A music bot based on JDA and JDA-utilities.
-Will add karaoke function in future.
+A music bot based on JDA, JDA-utilities and lavaplayer.

 Nifty commands: